 Insurer Direct Line relaunched its brand five years ago, creating a new proposition of being ‘the fixer’.
 In this insightful discussion, Mark Evans explains how the effectiveness of Direct Line’s TV advertising was turned around by reprising Pulp Fiction character Winston Wolf to tell its story.
-The entertaining ads were the brainchild of Richard Huntington and his team at Saatchi & Saatchi.
-In this discussion Mark and Richard talk about the brand idea, the pitch – ‘the best I’ve ever seen’, says Mark – and the outcome.
+The entertaining ads were the brainchild of the team at Saatchi & Saatchi.
+In this discussion Mark and Larissa Vince talk about the brand idea, the pitch – ‘the best I’ve ever seen’, says Mark – and the outcome.

 Marketing has lost its way and is losing audiences, says advertising legend Sir John Hegarty.
 Too many ads are bland and boring, the result of playing it safe and relying too much on data.
 In this stirring call-to-arms, Sir John – founder of BBH, one of the most talked about and awarded advertising agencies in the world – explores the cause of marketing’s malaise and explains how, with courage and creativity, brands can rediscover the power of fame.